One of the big attractions near Cape Town is the colonies of African Penguins.

 *Prices and conversion correct in January 2018

-Stony Point on the other hand has the feel of an undiscovered gem.
-If you want to enjoy your nature viewing in peace and not have to queue or fight elbows for the best photo shots then this is your place.
+Stony Point penguins, on the other hand, have the feel of an undiscovered gem.
+If you want to be able to view the penguins in peace and not have to queue for the best photo shots then this is your place.

 Stony Point 2 – 1 Boulders Beach

 4) Things To Do Near Stony Point and Boulders Beach

 If you’re pushed for time, you will need to combine multiple destinations on a day out to make the most of your time in Cape Town.
 This makes the proximity to other attractions really important when deciding which one of the penguin colonies to visit.

 When it comes to Boulders Beach you are blessed with an embarrassment of riches.
 Within a short distance you can find a wealth of iconic destinations:

 Stony Point has the beautiful Harold Porter Botanical Garden nearby and, at the right time of year, the Betty’s Bay is the perfect place to view whales, centred around the town of Hermanus.
 Compared to Boulders Beach though, it just doesn’t stack up as well on the local attractions front.